n0nuser/python-backend-roadmap/README.md

 ## General Knowledge and Best Practices

-- [ ] 🟢⭐⭐ Foundational Concepts: Understand programming logic, algorithms, and data structures.
+- [ ] 🟢⭐⭐ **Foundational Concepts**: Understand programming logic, algorithms, and data structures.
   - [ ] 🟢⭐⭐⭐ Programming Logic: Learn about control structures, loops, and conditional statements.
   - [ ] 🟡⭐ Algorithms: Understand basic algorithms like sorting and searching.
   - [ ] 🟢⭐⭐ Data Structures: Learn about different data structures like arrays, linked lists, stacks, queues, trees, and graphs.
-- [ ] 🟢⭐⭐ Coding Standards and Best Practices: Familiarize yourself with clean code principles.
+- [ ] 🟢⭐⭐ **Coding Standards and Best Practices**: Familiarize yourself with clean code principles.
   - [ ] 🟢⭐⭐ Naming Conventions: Learn about the importance of meaningful and consistent naming.
   - [ ] 🟢⭐ Code Formatting: Understand the importance of proper indentation and code organization.
   - [ ] 🟢 Commenting: Learn how to write effective comments.
   - [ ] 🟢⭐⭐ Refactoring: Understand how to improve and clean up your code without changing its behavior.
-- [ ] 🟡⭐⭐ Command Line and Scripting: Gain proficiency in using the command line and scripting with Bash.
+- [ ] 🟡⭐⭐ **Command Line and Scripting**: Gain proficiency in using the command line and scripting with Bash.
   - [ ] 🟢⭐⭐ Basic Commands: Learn basic command line commands like `ls`, `cd`, `rm`, `cp`, `mv`, etc.
   - [ ] 🟢⭐⭐ File System Navigation: Understand how to navigate the file system using the command line.
   - [ ] 🟡 Command Line Tools: Familiarize yourself with command line tools like `grep`, `awk`, `sed`, etc.

 ## Database Management

-- [ ] 🟢⭐⭐⭐ Database Basics: Databases are organized collections of data.
+- [ ] 🟢⭐⭐⭐ **Database Basics**: Databases are organized collections of data.
 They come in many types, including relational databases, NoSQL databases, graph databases, and time-series databases.
 Understanding the basics of these databases and when to use them is crucial for backend development.
   - [ ] 🟡⭐⭐ Relational Databases: Learn about relational databases and their principles.
   - [ ] 🟡⭐⭐ NoSQL Databases: Explore NoSQL databases and their principles.
   - [ ] 🟡⭐ Graph Databases: Understand graph databases and their principles.